kayAbdulrazaq/100-days-of-code/Log.md

+### Day 16 : July 21  , 2017
+#####
+**Progress**: Still on Free Code Camp's responsive web design  w/ Bootstrap

+**Thoughts:** The whole idea of resonsive web design is getting clearer for me.
+But still trying to figure out bootstrap code statements one challenge at a time.
+Maybe by the end of the section, everything will come together.

 ### Day 15 : July 20  , 2017
 #####
 **Progress**: Back on free code camp, learning responsive design using bootstrap.